 The intent of this manual is to provide information regarding general safety, installation, operation and maintenance of the tube heater.
-You must read, and understand, the instructions and safety warnings in this manual before installing the tube heater.
-Additional literature on this and other products is available at www.brantradiant.com.
+You must read and understand the instructions and safety warnings in this manual before installing the tube heater.
+Additional literature on this and other products are available at www.brantradiant.com.